gutenye/tagen/README.md

 | Documentation: | http://rubydoc.info/gems/tagen/frames   |
 | Issue Tracker: | https://github.com/GutenYe/tagen/issues |

-Tagen is a core and extra extension to Ruby library.

 extensions defined in "active_support" will not appear in here, so you can use it with "active_support".